Staying long enough to disappear.

 I photograph places where order starts to feel uneasy.

-My work focuses on designed environments, buildings, interiors, infrastructure, and what happens when their original purpose continues quietly, long after attention has moved elsewhere.
+My work focuses on designed environments, buildings, interiors, infrastructure, and what happens when their original purpose continues long after attention has moved elsewhere.

 These systems were built to manage behavior, comfort, and flow.
 Most are still operating.
 Many pass without notice.